-In 1977 a group of leaders came together to address concern for the lack of employment and educational programs available to disadvantage youth and adults.
+In 1977 a group of leaders came together to address concerns regarding the lack of employment and educational programs available to disadvantage youth and adults.

 Center for Training & Careers (CTC) is a nonprofit 501(c)3 organization that successfully trained and placed hundreds of highly productive employees throughout the Silicon Valley.
-It is known that necessity is the mother of invention… so as the needs and demands for working class families grew our leadership step up to meet the challenge.
-We moved to a larger facility, expanded our programming, changed our name and added key staff with the skills needed to provide services that can detect, prevent, engage, guide, support, improve and strengthen the family unit.
+It is known that necessity is the mother of invention… so as the needs and demands for working class families grew, our leadership had to step up to meet the challenge.
+We relocated to a larger facility, expanded our programming, changed our name and added key staff with the skills needed to provide services that can detect, prevent, engage, guide, support, improve and strengthen the family unit.

-New Name, New Brand: In 2014 realizing our potential outreached to the greater community and the need to verify our selves more clearly and to create new fresh messages about our Vision and Mission to the community.
-Carlos Pérez the agencies creative director, known for being the artist that in 1977 drew the Apple Logo.
+In 2014, realizing our potential outreach to the greater community and the need to verify ourselves more clearly to it, we decided to create a new message about our Vision and Mission.
+Carlos Pérez, the agencies creative director, known for being the artist that in 1977 designed the Apple Logo.
 He was also a member of the original marketing communications team for Apple Computers, Inc.

 ConXión’s Financial Statement: 6-30-17_Audited_Financial_Statements